These Black College Students Are Using An Age Old Tradition To Pay For School

 Throughout the twentieth century, hair styling has been the most prominent way Black women have gained financial independence in American society.
 During the Jim Crow Era, it grew as a powerful alternative to cleaning houses, washing clothes and performing domestic tasks for white people.
 It allowed them to make enough to not only support their families, but also donate money to political organizations advancing issues that affected their own communities.
-That tradition continues today, largely to provide means for another hefty financial burden — college education.
+That tradition continues today, largely to provide means for a hefty financial burden — college education.

 Advertisement